 Until recently, I regarded hummus as an unremarkable dip served at parties with dried out flat bread.
 It wasn't until I had an opportunity to visit Tel Aviv a few years ago that I had really good hummus.
 Indulgently creamy and velvety smooth, with a deep nutty flavor and subtle lemony zing, this was not the bland beige paste that comes in plastic tubs.

 It was on that trip that I came to the realization that hummus makes for a fantastic meal, especially when topped with ingredients like egg, fava beans, mushrooms, or onion.
 For this version, I've caramelized the onions.
-The sweetness and golden onion flavour balances the creamy, nutty hummus, while adding an additional layer of flavour somewhere between the tahini and lemon.
+The sweetness and golden onion flavor balances the creamy, nutty hummus, while adding an additional layer of flavor somewhere between the tahini and lemon.

 Devoured with hot pillowy pita bread and a side of olives, there are few things more satisfying than hummus when you're hungry on a hot day.
 I've since found a number of decent Hummus places here in New York, but at seven bucks a bowl, it's always seemed a bit pricey for what is essentially a puree of chickpeas and tahini.
 Lately, I've been even more conscious about my food budget, and it occurred to me the other day that I haven't had hummus in months.

 Walking through the shiny new Wholefoods in Tribeca, I thought about the challenge I put forth to the food blogging community earlier this week, and wondered how many hungry mouths it would help feed.
 At an average cost of twenty five cents a meal, the World Food Program feeds tens of millions of starving people every year.